Sailaja-DS/Ames-Housing-Analysis/README.md

-# Ames-Housing-Analysis
-Initial analysis of Ames data and predicting the House prices based on fixed and renovatable characteristics of the house

 Project 3: Regression and classification with housing data Business Case
 You work for a real estate company interested in using data science to determine the best properties to buy and re-sell.
 Specifically, your company would like to identify the characteristics of residential houses that estimate the sale price and the cost-effectiveness of doing renovations.